 Loxone are set to expand their operation and their reach as they eye up other markets like the hospitality sector and other commercial installations.
 Here are some examples like the Red cross in Barcelona and the Hofstetten Brewery that produces the Loxone beer.

-In Part 2 and 3 we’ll look at Loxone’s HQ as well as our visit to Baudisch near Stuttgart, home to one of Loxone’s manufacturing partners as well as the location for another of their smart show homes.
+In Part 2 and Part 3 we’ll look at Loxone’s HQ as well as our visit to Baudisch near Stuttgart, home to one of Loxone’s manufacturing partners as well as the location for another of their smart show homes.

 Our visit to the Loxone Showhome in Austria has been an eye opening experience and one that has us wishing for all these features in the Automated Home 2.0.